Austin's Most Trusted Food Page

 __wf_reserved_inherit

-Dessert was a whole event—four or five different courses, from an aged banana tartlet to a sorbet and even chocolate “pine cones.”
+Dessert was extensive with four or five different courses, from an aged banana tartlet to a sorbet and even chocolate “pine cones.”
 At over $300 per person, it feels more like buying concert tickets than just dinner, but the experience, flavors, and creativity were truly unforgettable.
 Easily one of the best meals we’ve ever had.

 __wf_reserved_inherit